Sampling-based vs. Design-based Uncertainty in Regression Analysis

-The main formal contribution of this article is to generalize the results for the approximate variance for multiple linear regression estimators associated with the work by \citet{eicker}, \citet{huber}, and \citet{white1980robust,white1980using,white1982maximum}, \ehww from hereon, in two directions.
-First, we allow sampling from a finite population and, second, we allow for design-based uncertainty in addition to, or instead of, the sampling-based uncertainty that the \ehww results based on.
-The first generalization decreases the variance, and the second increases the variance.
-Incorporating these generalizations requires developing a new framework for regression analysis with assumptions that differ from the standard ones.
-This framework nests as special cases the \citet{neyman1923}, \citet{samii2012equivalencies}, \citet{Freedman2008}, \citet{freedman2008regression}, and \citet{lin} regression analyses for data from randomized experiments.
-We show that in large samples the widely used \ehww robust standard errors are conservative.
-Moreover, we show that the presence of attributes -- that is, immutable characteristics of the units -- can be exploited to improve on the \ehww variance estimator, and we propose variance estimators that do so.
-Finally, we show that in some special cases, in particular the case where the regression function is correctly specified, the \ehww standard errors are asymptotically correct.

-One important practical advantage of our framework is that it justifies non-zero standard errors in cases where we observe all units in the population but design-based uncertainty remains.
-A second advantage of the formal separation into sampling-based and design-based uncertainty is that it allows us to discuss the distinction between internal and external validity (\citeauthor{shadishcookcampbell}, \citeyear{shadishcookcampbell}; \citeauthor{manski2013public}, \citeyear{manski2013public}; \citeauthor{deaton2010}, \citeyear{deaton2010}) in terms of these two sources of uncertainty.
-For internal validity there are no assumptions required on the sampling process, and conversely, for external validity there are no assumptions required on the design.
+The main formal contribution of this article is to generalize the results for the approximate variance for multiple linear regression estimators associated with the work by \citet{eicker}, \citet{huber}, and \citet{white1980robust,white1980using,white1982maximum}, EHW from hereon, in two ways.
+First, our framework allows for sampling from a finite population, whereas the EHW results assume random sampling from an infinite population.
+Second, our framework explicitly takes into account design-based uncertainty.
+Incorporating these generalizations requires developing a new framework for regression analysis, nesting as special cases the \citet{neyman1923} analysis of randomized experiments with binary treatments, as well as the generalizations to randomized experiments with additional regressors in \citet{samii2012equivalencies}, \citet{Freedman2008}, and \citet{lin}.
+We show that in large samples the widely used EHW robust standard errors are conservative, and only correct in special cases.
+Moreover, we show that the presence of attributes -- that is, characteristics of the units fixed in our repeated sampling thought experiments -- can be exploited to improve on the EHW variance estimator, and we propose variance estimators that do so.
+Another advantage of the formal separation into sampling-based and design-based uncertainty is that it allows us to clarify the distinction between the assumptions needed for internal and external validity (\citeauthor{shadishcookcampbell}, \citeyear{shadishcookcampbell}; \citeauthor{manski2013public}, \citeyear{manski2013public}; \citeauthor{deaton2010}, \citeyear{deaton2010}) in terms of these two sources of uncertainty.